FoxxMD/laravel-elasticbeanstalk-queue-worker/README.md

 This is almost verbatim how I have things setup for another project so some usage is limited because of how it was originally written:

 * Queue driver defaults to beanstalkd if not explicitly set
-* Queue parameters in the EB environental variables are case-sensitive
 * There is no way to generate a supervisor program without `--queue=[queue]` right now
-* There is no way to use a pre-generated `supervisord.conf` file right now

 All of these are simple fixes though!
 Check out issues to see these and more and if you need them please make a PR!